 Condition: Lateral epicondylosis (LE) is a common painful condition that affects the tendons that join the forearm muscles on the outside of the elbow.
 This condition is often referred to as “tennis elbow”.

-Background: LE is a degenerative process that results from repetitive stress, causing injury and inflammation in the tendons that join the forearm muscles.
+Background: LE is the most common cause of elbow pain and typically occurs in patients of both genders in their 30s and 40s.
+LE is a degenerative process that results from repetitive stress, causing injury and inflammation in the tendons that join the forearm muscles.
 Although this condition is often referred to as “tennis elbow”, only 5% of cases actually result from racquet sports.